zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

       updatable independently.
 - MCUBOOT_HW_KEY (default: True):
-    - **True:** The hash of public key is provisioned to the SoC and the image manifest contains the whole public key.
+    - **True:** The hash of public key is provisioned to the SoC and the image manifest contains the whole public key (imgtool uses ``--public_key_format=full``).
 MCUBoot validates the key before using it for firmware authentication, it calculates the hash of public key from the manifest and compare against the retrieved key-hash from the hardware.
       This way MCUBoot is independent from the public key(s).
 Key(s) can be provisioned any time and by different parties.
-    - **False:** The whole public key is embedded to the bootloader code and the image manifest contains only the hash of the public key.
+    - **False:** The whole public key is embedded to the bootloader code and the image manifest contains only the hash of the public key (imgtool uses ``--public_key_format=hash``).
 MCUBoot validates the key before using it for firmware authentication, it calculates the hash of built-in public key and compare against the retrieved key-hash from the image manifest.
 After this the bootloader can verify that the image was signed with a private key that corresponds to the retrieved key-hash (it can have more public keys embedded in and it may have to look for the matching one).
 All the public key(s) must be known at MCUBoot build time.
 - MCUBOOT_LOG_LEVEL:
     Can be used to configure the level of logging in MCUBoot.
 The possible values are the following: